deltachat/deltachat-pages/en/help.md

 and someone has collected your prior in-transit messages, they will be able to decrypt and read them using the leaked decryption key.

-To benefit from Forward Secrecy, you need to delete messages or use ephemeral deletion timers.
+Note however, that Forward Secrecy only increases your security if you delete messages or use ephemeral deletion timers.
-Otherwise, if anyone obtains your decryption keys, they are typically able to get all your non-deleted messages and don't need to decrypt any previously collected messages.
+Otherwise, if anyone obtains your decryption keys, they are typically also able to get all your non-deleted messages and don't need to decrypt any previously collected messages.

 The typical real-world situation for leaked decryption keys is device seizure